lsc-project/documentation/source/applymodificationondelete.rst

             Java.type('javax.naming.directory.DirContext').REPLACE_ATTRIBUTE,
             modifiedAtribute);

-        // We on ly have one modification but the API requires
+        // We only have one modification but the API requires
         // we pass a LIST, let's create it, and add the modification
         // to this list
         var arrayListClass = Java.type('java.util.ArrayList');